banner image

 • Unprocessed emotional stress or trauma

-In many cases, burnout develops when individuals push through stress for too long without recovery.
+In many cases, burnout happens when individuals push through stress for too long without recovery.

 Recovery from burnout isn’t about doing more—it’s about doing things differently.